selimslab/selimslab.github.io/_posts/philosophy/2020-5-29-big-history.md

 ---
-layout: post
+Layout: Post
-title:  The Big History, from start to end
+Title:  The Big History, From Start To End
-tags: thoughts
+Tags: Thoughts
-category: philosophy
+Category: Philosophy
 ---

 in the grand scheme of things, our lives are a brief glimpse of light